 To ensure the best possible user experience and response, make sure your Facebook ad elements adhere to these creative specs.

-Any element of a Facebook ad, no matter how small or seemingly insignificant, can have an outsized impact on the ad’s success (good or bad).
-All Facebook creative options should be weighed in terms of quality and style as well as audience characteristics and expectations.
+Any element of a Facebook ad, no matter how small or seemingly insignificant, can have an outsized impact on the ad’s success.
+Good or bad.
+Also, all Facebook creative options should be weighed in terms of quality and style.
+As well as audience characteristics and expectations.

 Facebook ad creative should be designed to accommodate these groups’ varying attention spans and screen views.

 Facebook ad copy should be easy to digest and relevant to the image(s)/video(s) featured.
-Be sure to include a clear call to action.
+Also, be sure to include a clear call to action.

 The most successful Facebook advertisers don’t continually reinvent the wheel.
-They largely stick with concepts that have proven effective and swap out various elements to help original ads stay profitable for a long period of time.
+They largely stick with concepts that have proven effective.
+Also, advertisers swap out various elements to help original ads stay profitable for a long period of time.